weileiw/Code-for-pigment-paper/README.md

 caught using sediment traps are sinking at a constant speed.
 The code here is to test if a constant sinking speed for large particles can fit the data better.
 However, the model does not have a unique solution.
-Sinking speed is positively correlated with particle exchange rates.
+Sinking speed is positively correlated with particle exchange rates (POC remineralization and disaggregation).
 This is not hard to understand because fast sinking particles with fast exchange rates have the same effect with slow sinking particles having slow exchange rates.

 Example

 Sinking = 100 m/d

-> *r1* = 19.1857
+> *d1* = 19.1857

-> *r2* = 1.0169
+> *d2* = 1.0169

-> *r3* = 1.0001
+> *d3* = 1.0001

 > *a*  = 3.0649